Meet the team!

 Therapist

-Katie has clinical interest in working with individuals who are experiencing symptoms of anxiety, depression, obsessive-compulsive disorder, phobias, grief, and coping with other traumatic events.
+Katie has experience working with individuals who are dealing with symptoms of anxiety, depression, obsessive-compulsive disorder, phobias, grief, and coping with other traumatic events.
 Katie’s primary goal is to create a calm, trusting, and open therapeutic environment and work with individuals to help them move toward achieving their personal, professional, and life goals.

 Katie can be reached at 802-489-7235 ext.
 19 or katie@meridiandbt.com.